Encountering the Soul: Engaging Patients’ Religious/Spiritual Beliefs

-This mini-elective is designed for medical, nursing and allied health science stu-dents of any faith or spiritual background, including those who identify as non-religious, atheist, or agnostic.
-Students and faculty will explore the influence of various faith traditions on patients’ health care decisions and practice interviewing skills that will allow for conversations with patients about religion and spirituality.
-The intention of this mini-elective is not to make students experts in R/S traditions; rather, it proposes to equip students of all backgrounds with a set of tools neces-sary to provide R/S informed care to their patients.
+This mini-elective is designed for medical and nursing students of any religious or spiritual background, including those who identify as non-religious, atheist, or ag-nostic.
+Students and faculty will explore the influence of R/S on patients’ health care decisions and practice interviewing skills that will allow for conversations with patients on religious/spiritual aspects of their lives.
+The intention of this mini-elective is not to make students experts in R/S traditions; rather, it proposes to equip students with a set of tools necessary to provide care that is sensitive to their patients’ religious and spiritual beliefs.

-Students who will benefit from this mini-elective may find themselves questioning: How do I address R/S in the medical encounter in a way that is authentic, compas-sionate and culturally sensitive?
-What is the impact of incorporating R/S informed care on key measures that drive medical care such as quality of life, patient satis-faction, and medical cost utilization?
-How do I approach a patient with a religious or moral belief that is different than my own?
+The mini-elective may help students address questions such as: How do I address R/S in the clinical encounter in a way that is authentic, compassionate and culturally sensitive?
+What is the impact of incorporating R/S informed care on key measures that drive clinical care such as quality of life, patient satisfaction, and medical cost utilization?
+How do I approach a patient with a religious or moral belief that is dif-ferent than my own?
 Can I become a better provider by providing R/S informed care to my patients?

-Students who participate in this mini-elective will enjoy learning from live patient informants, didactic sessions, open forum discussions, and mock clinical scenarios with standardized patients (with little outside of the classroom work).
-Students who complete this mini-elective will also learn to assess patients with a three-question spiritual history; refer patients to the extensive pastoral-care/chaplaincy resources available at UPMC; and to consider patient R/S as an important and necessary component of high-quality healthcare.
+Students who participate in this mini-elective will enjoy learning from live patient informants, didactic sessions, open forum discussions, and practicing skills in mock clinical scenarios (with little work outside of the classroom).

-This elective is designed to provide medical students with deeper insight into addressing the health concerns of transgender, lesbian, gay, bisexual and queer (LGBTQ) individuals and populations.
-Beyond an overview of de-mographics and health disparities, the course will focus on medical issues as they present to physicians in the fields of Medicine and Family Medicine, Pedi-atrics, Surgery, OB/GYN, Psychiatry and Ethics.
-Themes that will be woven through the elective include: patient-centered care, evidence-based care, sex positivity, systems issues including access and barriers to care, intersectionali-ty, and ethical issues.
+This elective is designed to provide medical students with deeper insight into addressing the health concerns of individuals who identify with a diverse range of SOGIE including those who are transgender, non-binary, lesbian, gay, bi-sexual, and queer (LGBTQ).
+Beyond an overview of demographics and health disparities, the course will focus on medical issues as they present to physi-cians in the fields of Internal and Family Medicine, Pediatrics, Surgery, OB/GYN, Psychiatry, Pharmacology, and Ethics.
+Themes that will be woven through the elective include: patient-centered care, evidence-based practice, sex positivity, systemic issues including access and barriers to care, intersec-tionality, and ethical issues.